chrisnoonan98675/site/xl-deploy/how-to/install-and-configure-a-satellite-server.markdown

 ### Configure the file streaming port

 In addition to command handling, a satellite needs a port to act as a streaming server for incoming files that are needed for a deployment.
 This port is automatically exchanged between XL Deploy and the satellite.
 You do not need to configure it manually.
-By default, port `8280` is opened on XL Deploy, and port `8480` on the satellite.
+By default, port `8480` is openned on the satellite for file streaming.

 The port is defined by the `satellite.streaming.port` property in `conf/satellite.conf`: